oxheadalpha/teztnets/index.markdown

 This list of Teztnets is also available in [json format](https://teztnets.xyz/teztnets.json).

+🆕 Fund your testnet web wallet with our **new faucet**, currently in Beta.

 # Long-running Teztnets

 If you are not sure, pick this one.